 The Wizards won the bench battle 23-20 but Oklahoma City’s bench was greatly hindered by Raymond Felton having a bad shooting night.
 Felton was 0-for-4 and finished with four points and three assists.
 Huestis, who played great defense for most of the night, had a bad ending to the game where he committed a turnover and fouled the ball-handler in the bonus.
 From there, Washington never looked back.

 OKC won the battle on the boards, notching 52 boards and 14 offensive rebounds — Steven Adams had six offensive boards.
 The Thunder lost this game due to poor offense late, turnovers and some inconsistent officiating.
 Rebounding, perimeter defense and bench production had little to do with it.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!